-Born and trained in France, Chef Paul Pairet runs three restaurants of widely different natures in Shanghai – popular French modern “Mr & Mrs Bund”, avant-garde 3 Michelin starred “Ultraviolet”, and casual chic café “Polux”.
+Born and trained in France, Paul Pairet runs three restaurants of widely different natures in Shanghai – popular French modern “Mr & Mrs Bund”, avant-garde 3 Michelin star “Ultraviolet”, and casual chic café “Polux”.

 Pairet is a culinary egalitarian.
 Whether using tinned sardines to produce sophisticated, avant-garde fine dining, or using sophisticated, avant-garde techniques to produce the simplest of French classics, he approaches both with an equal lack of prejudice and unbiased opinion.
 Restaurants, the same.

 Mr & Mrs Bund is a different expression of Pairet’s passion.
 The theme here is simplicity and popularity, and its populist formula seems a radical departure from the sophisticated, avant-garde cuisine that Pairet has been known for.
 But at its heart is a unique democracy of vision, an undercurrent that unites the two.